cgrimes01/blog/content/blog/using-azure-web-app-with-google-domains/index.md

 ![Azure static app subdomain ready](./subdomainready.png)

 At this stage you should be able to go to your www subdomain (www.cgrimes.dev) and it will resolve to your Azure Static Web App.

+## Configure root domain

+### Azure Static Web App

+1. Go back to the Custom Domain section for your Azure Static Web App
+2. Click Add and then enter your domain name, so in my case cgrimes.dev
+3. Click Next and you should be on the Validate + Configure window
+4. Double check the Domain name on this page and make sure the Hostname record type is set to TXT
+5. Under the Value column there should be Generate Code button that you need to click
+6. Once it has been generated click the copy icon
+7. The status should now show up as Validating...

+### Google Domains

+1. Go back to the DNS options for your site in Google Domains
+2. Go back to the Manage custom records section and click Create new record again
+3. Enter the following information
+- Host name = [Leave empty]
+- Type = TXT
+- TTL = Leave at default of 3600
+- Data = Paste in the value you just copied from Azure
+4. Save this change

+### Azure Static Web App

+You don't actually need to do anything here.
+As with the subdomain though we are waiting for the process to complete and this might take a while but eventually the Custom domain you have just entered will change from Validating to Ready.

+## Setup domain forwarding

+This is the part where we need to deviate from the docs.
+The docs ask us to setup an ALIAS record in our DNS so that our root domain (cgrimes.dev) is pointed to the auto-generated domain for out static web app.
+Google Domains does not support ALIAS records and you can't add CNAME records for the root domain - which is the alternative mentioned in their docs.

+So what we can do instead is to setup domain forwarding so that cgrimes.dev is always forwarded to www.cgrimes.dev.
+This is something that people often do anyway when choosing what their default domain is - www vs non-www.
+In this instance we are going with www as our default and we can set it up so that the paths and SSL are retained.
+This should lead to a seamless experience and also not negatively impact SEO.

+### Google Domains

+1. Go back to the DNS options for your site in Google Domains
+2. Expand the Domain forward section and select Manage
+3. Enter the following information
+- Forward to = www.cgrimes.dev
+- From = cgrimes.dev
+- Redirect type = Permanent redirect (301)
+- Path forwarding = forward path
+- SSL = On
+4. Save these changes